 We offer support to people experiencing domestic and family violence (DFV); families, migrant and temporary residents in need and have now expanded our reach to individuals from any cultural background who are in crisis.

 Our primary aim is to keep its clients safe while interceding on their behalf towards the best possible outcome for all concerned parties.
 Issues arising from the CALD community are recognised as complex and multi-faceted that need to be addressed with sensitivity and understanding of deeply embedded values and traditions.

 We specialise in offering options that are timely, practical and satisfactory with long term positive outcomes.

-We are a small but highly professional team of volunteers dedicated to social equity and justice; regardless of background.
+Our small but highly professional team of volunteers are dedicated to social equality and justice, regardless of age, gender, background or heritage.

 Contact us on email@example.com